Federal Pell Grant

 You may view your LEU totals at NSLDS.ed.gov.

 The summer 2017 term is part of the 2017-2018 award year.
 Summer Pell Grants awarded in HUB are initially based on full-time registration and are adjusted to actual registration after Summer Census.
 For students awarded after the first day of their summer class, Pell is based on the actual registration.

 There is a limit to the amount a student can receive in Pell in one academic year.
-Depending on your registration, you may earn up to 150% of the annual award.* However, a Pell Grant received during the summer semester will reduce what you will be offered for the spring semester.
+Depending on your registration, you may earn up to 150% of the annual award.* However, a Pell Grant received during the summer semester may reduce what you will be offered for the spring semester.
 Contact your financial aid advisor if you have any questions.

 Information is subject to change without notice due to changes in federal, state and/or institutional rules and regulations.
 Students must complete a FAFSA every year.
 Students must be making satisfactory academic progress to continue to receive financial aid.